 Hyaluronic Acid for Joint Protection

-Normal synovial fluid contains 3-4 mg/ml of hyaluronic acid.
+Normal synovial fluid contains three to four milligrams per millilitre of hyaluronic acid.
 Hyaluronic acid helps protect joints by augmenting the viscosity of the synovial fluid, by increasing the elasticity of the cartilage found in joints and because of its anti-inflammatory effect.
 Recent studies have shown that serum hyaluronic acid levels are a useful marker for the activity and severity of rheumatoid disease.
 Supplementation with hyaluronic acid reduces pain and improves function in patients with osteoarthritis of the knee.
 These effects are thought to be attributable to the return of a more normal synovial fluid, improved viscoelasticity, improved cartilage biosynthesis, anti-inflammatory and analgesic effects.
 Hyaluronic acid also promotes wound healing; it is thought that its cementing ability allows room for white blood cells, which increases the speed of recovery.

 Protection and Healing from Vitamin C and Lysine